Akriti-007/Pokemon/README.md

-# Pokemon api
+# Pokemon Api
-Shows the name and the moves of respective pokemon by clicking on the number. ✌
+Shows the name and the number of moves of the respective pokemon by clicking on the number. ✌

 ## Technologies Used
 - HTML